Our top pick for

 There are a few different ways that this level of interest in shorting International Flavors-and-Fragrances shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against International Flavors-and-Fragrances.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against International Flavors-and-Fragrances.

 Find out more about how you can short International Flavors-and-Fragrances stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like International Flavors-and-Fragrances.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.